AvayaExperiencePlatform/queue-metrics-widget/README.md

 };
 ```
 - Run `yarn install` to install dependencies.
-- Run `npm run prod` to build the bundle.js file, it will be in the build/ folder.
+- Run `yarn build` to build the bundle.js file, it will be in the build/ folder.

 ## Dockerized Hosting